customerio/customerio-ruby/readme.markdown

 subject or body.

 * As a way to filter who should receive a triggered email.
-For instance, if you pass along the current subscription plan for your customers, you can set up triggers which are only sent to customers who have subscribed to a particular plan.
+For instance, if you pass along the current subscription plan (free / basic / premium) for your customers, you can set up triggers which are only sent to customers who have subscribed to a particular plan (e.g. "premium").

-You'll want indentify your customers when they sign up for your app and any time their key information changes.
-This keeps [Customer.io](http://customer.io) up to date with your customer base.
+You'll want to indentify your customers when they sign up for your app and any time their key information changes.
+This keeps [Customer.io](http://customer.io) up to date with your customer information.

     # Arguments
     # customer (required)   - a customer object which responds to a few key methods: